 Congratulations on your new puppy!
 The best way to set you and your puppy up for success is to gather the supplies you need before your puppy comes home.
 If your puppy is already home, these items will help guide your puppy’s path back in the right direction.

-Most of the links below will take you to Amazon directly so you can shop easily for each item.
-You can also find most of these items at your local pet store.
+You can also find most of these items at your local pet store (or click the link to purchase online!).
 I chose each item based on my professional experience with them, and I like to use these items with my own dog too!

 I do use affiliate links, which means at no additional cost to you Amazon pays me a little bit for my product referral.

 - Crate: You’ll need a size-appropriate crate for your puppy while you work on housetraining and creating a home routine.
 Crates provide dogs with a “den-like” space that belongs just to them, providing safety and structure for your pup.
 Add a bed inside for comfort!

 - Collar: It’s important to get your puppy used to everything they will need to do when they grow up, including wearing a collar.
 Look for a size appropriate flat collar for your puppy to wear (avoid collars that change in size while your pup is wearing it like slip/chain collars).

 - Harness: Adult dogs should be walked on harnesses for their own safety.
 Harnesses are more secure than most collars and eliminate neck strain if your dog pulls at all on leash in the future.
 This is another item that your puppy should get used to putting on now so they are ready to go as they grow!

 - 6-foot regular leash: Avoid retractable leashes since they interfere with proper leash walking skills and have been known to cause serious injuries to dogs and humans.

 - ID tag: A tag is important for identification as your puppy grows, so let’s get your puppy used to the feel of the tag now!
 I recommend a silicone tag to keep your pup’s ears happy and prevent fearful responses to things the tag might jingle against.